 Whether you’re buying or already own a boat, spending money on a good quality marine survey can seem like a bit of a chore.

-Jayson Sibley, marine loss adjustor and yacht surveyor at Jayson Sibley Adjusters, has over 25 years’ experience in the industry, he gave us his valuable insight into what a marine survey involves and why it’s important
+Jayson Sibley, marine loss adjuster and yacht surveyor at Jayson Sibley Adjusters, has over 25 years’ experience in the industry.
+He gives us his valuable insight into what a marine survey involves and why it’s important.

 Why is a marine survey important?